HarlandZZC/deep_nuclei_parcellation/README.md

     ```

     You can choose `outfolder/f{f}_k{k}_iteration{iter}_label{label1}_{label2}_{...}_append_binary.csv` in step 13 as `--in_csv`.
 Increasing the value of `--num_workers` will accelerate the smoothing process.
 In the code, the default settings are `mean = 1` and `std_dev = 1`, which enables both the cluster dilation and smoothing functions described in the paper.
 You can also choose to customize these settings.

+15. Training the model and visualize the parcellation

+    Now, you can finally start training the model!
+First, you need to adjust the hyperparameters in `Model/HCP.py` (lines 117-170).
+The key parameters to focus on are `--infolder` and `--csv`.
+If you have successfully completed all the previous steps, your `--infolder` should be the `outfolder` from step 14, and `--csv` should be `f{f}_k{k}_iteration{iter}_label{label1}_{label2}_{...}_append_binary.csv`.

+    Next, you need to configure the environment:

+    ```bash
+    conda env create -f dwi_seg.yaml
+    conda activate dwi_seg
+    ```

+    Then, you can start to train the model:

+    ```bash
+    python ./Model/HCP.py
+    ```

+    According to the default settings, the output parcellation results should be stored in `./Model/output`.
+After training, you can visualize the result of your parcellation by running:

+    ```bash
+    python ./Model/visualize_clustering_results.py ----subject_folder site_folder_example
+    ```

+    This code will generate NIFTI files containing the visualized parcellation results for each subject, based on the original images in your `site_folder_example` and the parcellation results in `./Model/output/test_results.csv`.
+Each voxel in these NIFTI files will store the parcel number to which it belongs.